python/docsbuild-scripts/README.md

     3.12       4.5.0  4.5.0  4.5.0  4.5.0  4.5.0  4.5.0  4.5.0  4.5.0  4.5.0    4.5.0  4.5.0  4.5.0    4.5.0
     3.13       6.2.1  6.2.1  6.2.1  6.2.1  6.2.1  6.2.1  6.2.1  6.2.1  6.2.1    6.2.1  6.2.1  6.2.1    6.2.1
     =========  =====  =====  =====  =====  =====  =====  =====  =====  =======  =====  =====  =======  =======

-## The GitHub hook server

-`build_docs_server.py` is a simple HTTP server handling GitHub Webhooks requests to build the doc when needed.
-It only needs `push` events.

-Its logging can be configured by giving a yaml file path to the `--logging-config` argument.

-By default the loglevel is `DEBUG` on `stderr`, the default config can be found in the code so one can bootstrap a different config from it.